troyhacks/MoonLight/docs/network/sta.md

 MoonLight sends **anonymous** usage data to Google Analytics when it restarts.

+You can **opt out** at any time by disabling Track analytics in the settings.

 The data collected consists of:

 * Country – e.g. France, determined via ip-api.com; only the country field is extracted.